 Other issues, such as the capacity to marry, are determined by the law of the country in which the parties are domiciled.
 See our separate section on international conflict of law rules.
 Domicile refers to a person’s long-term home base.

-The Irish courts recognise foreign marriages provided that they are valid in accordance with the place where the marriage takes place.
+The Irish courts recognise foreign marriages, provided that they are valid in accordance with the place where the marriage takes place.
 This is a different issue to the capacity of the parties to marry, which is usually determined by the law of the parties’ domicile.

 Prior to the mid-19th century, common-law marriage was recognised as valid.
 This is a marriage entered by the exchange of vows.
-The courts have taken a liberal view in recognising common-law of marriages contracted in other jurisdictions even where there has been non-compliance with the laws of the place concerned.
+The courts have taken a liberal view in recognising common-law marriages contracted in other jurisdictions, even where there has been non-compliance with the laws of the place concerned.
 This has occurred in countries where law and order have broken down and it is impossible to produce formal records.

 Subject to exceptions, the parties to the marriage must be over 18 years of age.
 They must be of sound mind and have mental capacity.
 They must not be within certain forbidden degrees of relationship.

-Historically, the age for a valid marriage age was significantly lower than 18, notwithstanding that the general age of the majority was 21.
+Historically, the age for a valid marriage was significantly lower than 18, notwithstanding that the general age of the majority was 21.
 However, in line generally with other provisions as to the capacity, the age of capacity to marry is 18 years.

 The Domestic Violence Act 2018 removed the exemption for underage marriage.
-It also provided that there is no effect on the validity of marriages which have already taken place on the basis of a marriage exemption which was granted prior to commencement of the legislation
+It also provided that there is no effect on the validity of marriages which have already taken place on the basis of a marriage exemption which was granted prior to commencement of the legislation.

 A person may not marry unless he is unmarried.
 A person who has been divorced may remarry.
 A person divorced under the laws of another jurisdiction may only remarry if the divorce is recognised under Irish law.

-Formerly the conditions for recognition of foreign divorce were narrow during the period when divorce was constitutionally prohibited in Ireland.
+The conditions for recognition of foreign divorce were narrow during the period when divorce was constitutionally prohibited in Ireland.
 Since then, and also by reason of EU requirements, the grounds for recognition of a foreign divorce have broadened considerably.

 If a divorce is recognised in another jurisdiction, for example, on the basis of temporary residence, but not recognised in Ireland, then a remarriage may be valid in accordance with the laws of the foreign jurisdiction but not in accordance with the laws of Ireland.